 Why Choose Workday Financial Management, HR & Planning Software | Workday Features | Workday US

 While Salesforce reigns supreme in the CRM arena, another vertical SaaS giant, Workday, has carved a niche for itself in the realm of enterprise finance and human resources (HR).
 Founded in 2005 by Aneel Bhusri and David Duffield, both veterans of PeopleSoft, Workday emerged at a time when traditional on-premise HR and financial management software solutions were cumbersome and expensive.
-Similar to Salesforce's approach, Workday identified a critical gap in the market – the need for industry-specific solutions (vertical SaaS solution) catering to the unique complexities of managing finances and human resources for large organizations.
+Similar to Salesforce's approach, Workday identified a critical gap in the market – the need for industry-specific solutions (vertical SaaS solutions) catering to the unique complexities of managing finances and human resources for large organizations.

 Cloud-Based Innovation for Streamlined Operations: